-I recommend the following article written by a Native American, because it addresses some points that can easily be transferred to Hellenism.
+I recommend the article below written by a Native American (see link at bottom of this page), because it addresses some points that can easily be transferred to Hellenism.
 The author’s knowledge and clear language shows the reader what it means and what the requirements are to become a part of American Indian or, in our specific case, of Hellenic religion.

 Be careful when dealing with other people’s cultural identity, it is the most sacred thing.
 Indigenous cultures «are not public property.» Their ancestral cults cannot be «bought and sold and thus consumed.» That’s the New Age perspective.
 Indigenous people have a different way of looking at the world, culture and mankind.
 Their religions are an organic part of their everyday lives, on the collective and the individual level.